MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-implementation-planning-subscriptions-licenses-trials.md

 > - _Scaling up or down_ is when you add or remove resources (for example, scaling up to an F16 from an F8 capacity).
 > - _Scaling out_ is when you add more capacities (for example, you could purchase two F8s instead of an F16).
 However, capacities don't use combined resources (like a [data gateway cluster](/data-integration/gateway/service-gateway-high-availability-clusters) would when you scale out).
 Therefore, if you're considering scaling out to multiple capacities, be aware that separate capacities purposefully work in isolation.

-#### Decide whether on-premises or hybrid license is needed
+#### Decide whether on-premises or a hybrid license is needed

 Power BI Report Server (PBIRS) is a simplified reporting solution.
-It's targeted at organizations who want to implement a hybrid approach where Power BI content might be published to either the cloud-based Fabric portal, to Power BI Report Server, or both.
-You can install Report Server on a machine that's running within on-premises infrastructure, or on an Azure virtual machine (with Azure Hybrid Benefit).
+It's targeted at organizations that want to implement a hybrid approach where Power BI content might be published to either the cloud-based Fabric portal, to Power BI Report Server, or both.
+You can install Report Server on a machine that's running within on-premises infrastructure, or on an Azure virtual machine (with [Azure Hybrid Benefit](/windows-server/get-started/azure-hybrid-benefit)).

-You can obtain a Report Server license in one of two ways:
+You can obtain a Report Server license in one of two ways.

 - Power BI Premium (P SKU) subscription
 - SQL Server Enterprise Edition with Software Assurance (SA)

+> [!NOTE]
-Also, an author who publishes content to the Report Server is required to have a Pro license.
+> An author who publishes content to the Report Server is required to have a Pro license.

 > [!TIP]
 > Conduct a technical [proof of concept](powerbi-implementation-planning-bi-strategy-bi-solution-planning.md#step-3-conduct-a-proof-of-concept) to ensure that Power BI Report Server will meet your needs.
 Be aware that feature parity with the Fabric portal isn't a goal.
 Also, when publishing content to Power BI Report Server, the use of [Power BI Desktop for Report Server](powerbi-implementation-planning-user-tools-devices.md#power-bi-desktop-for-report-server) (different from regular Power BI Desktop) is recommended.